FenPhoenix/AngelLoader/README.md

 **TODO:** Write up instructions for getting it set up and compiling

-- Needs FFmpeg in "ffmpeg" folder in solution base dir.
-Can use any recent Windows build, but I use a custom build with everything removed except mp3, ogg, and wav support (for size reduction - I don't want to be distributing a 40MB+ dependency). **TODO:** Host the custom build somewhere so others can use it
-- Needs to have DllExport stuff run manually; explain required settings for that

 **Things needed to build:**
 - Run DllExport_Configure.bat.
 It will download the package automatically and eventually you'll see a window.
     - Choose AngelLoader.sln